7 Must-Try Polish Cakes & Pastries

 Since we're already talking about Christmas, we have to mention kutia.
 Kutia is a sweet grain pudding, traditionally served in Ukraine, Belarus, Lithuania and Russia.
 For centuries, there would be no Christmas Eve without it for the aristocracy and small farmers.
 After World War II, when a lot of Poles emigrated from the former Eastern provinces of Poland, kutia spread across the country.
 It was once made with barley, now most often with wheat.
 The grain is mixed with ground and boiled poppy seeds, honey, nuts and raisins.

 Another well-known Christmas cake is the gingerbread cake.
 There are dozens of kinds but the most difficult to make is the traditional Polish one.
 The work has to be spread over several weeks because the dough (with copious amounts of honey) has to ferment in the cold.
 Typical for the Hanseatic cities, it was already present in Poland in the Middle Ages (Toruń was and still is particularly famous in this regard).
 Over the years the gingerbread cake's ingredients and baking procedures have barely changed.
 Today they are still made with cinnamon, ginger, nutmeg and cardamom.
 Chocolate icing is often poured on top and its layers are separated by raisins, nuts, or marmalade.
 A traditional Polish sauce called grey sauce (szary sos) has crumbled gingerbread cake inside, and is served with carp and other freshwater fish.
-More on carp.

-5. Doughnuts and carnival cakes
+5. Doughnuts & carnival cakes

 Pączki, or doughnuts, came to Poland from Arabic cuisine.
 They've been around for centuries but they were once hard as rocks.
-"An old-fashioned pączek could be used to hit someone over the head.
-And today they are fluffy and light like a sponge which the wind could blow off your plate", writes Father Jędrzej Kitowicz in an essay on the eating habits of the times of King Augustus III.
+'An old-fashioned pączek could be used to hit someone over the head.
+And today they are fluffy and light like a sponge which the wind could blow off your plate,' writes Father Jędrzej Kitowicz in an essay on the eating habits of the times of King Augustus III.
 Polish doughnuts are shaped like a flattened sphere and fried on deep oil, so they're not exactly diet food.
 There are a variety of fillings: rose marmalade, liqueur, pudding.
 They are to be found in pastry shops all year round but pączki are a symbol of the end of carnival season.
 On Fat Thursday, the last day before Lent, tens of millions are consumed.

 6. Easter cakes